 Consumer Debt Collections

 Our firm serves a broad base of national, regional and local creditors, including manufacturers, distributors, suppliers, equipment leasing and rental companies and lenders with legal services that result in business practices in compliance with consumer debt protection measures.
-HSC provides businesses with skilled and experienced attorneys who provide comprehensive legal services for our clients, including consumer debt collection pursuant to federal and state consumer protection statutes.
+HSC provides businesses with skilled and experienced attorneys who offer comprehensive legal services for our clients, including consumer debt collection pursuant to federal and state consumer protection statutes.

-Our attorneys have successfully litigated complex fraudulent transfer proceedings involving multiple corporate entities, which were designed to withhold funds that rightfully belonged to our clients.
+Our attorneys have successfully litigated complex fraudulent transfer proceedings involving multiple corporate entities, which were designed to hide funds that rightfully belonged to our clients.
 Regardless of the situation, HSC strives to keep our clients informed of the post-judgment collection process such that they can make the decisions that best serve their given situation.

 Creditors’ Rights in Bankruptcy and Receivership

 The attorneys of HSC are admitted to practice in the federal bankruptcy courts for all three districts in North Carolina.
-We have experience in representing secured and unsecured creditors, defending preference claims and handling litigation in the bankruptcy process.
+We have experience in representing secured and unsecured creditors, defending preference claims and handling litigation in the bankruptcy context.
 We also handle appeals from decisions made by the bankruptcy court.